polterguy/polterguy.github.io/documentation/magic.lambda.mail/index.md

 ```

 You can send multiple **[message]** objects at the same time, using the same SMTP connection and credentials.

-The entirety of the **[server]** node above is optional, and if not given, will be fetched from your
+This allows you to connect _once_ to the SMTP server, and use the same connection to send multipl emails.

-configuration settings, using the `IConfiguration` object, which is given through dependency injection.
+The entirety of the **[server]** node above is optional, and if it's not given, it will be fetched from your
-You can also override only one or two parts in your **[server]** segment above, and have the system
+configuration settings.
+You can also override only one or two parts in your **[server]** segment above, and
-read the rest of the settings from your application's configuration.
-In addition, the **[from]** node is also
+have the system read the rest of the settings from your application's configuration.
+In addition, the **[from]**
-optional, assuming you have a default `from` configured in your configuration settings.
-Below are the keys used
+node is also optional, assuming you have a default `from` configured in your configuration settings.
+Below are
-to fetch configuration settings for SMTP connections, and from object, if not explicitly given as part of
+the keys used to fetch configuration settings for SMTP connections, and from object, if not explicitly given as
-invocation.
+part of the invocation.

 * magic.smtp.host
 * magic.smtp.port